-- Refinement of evaluation study design and methodology in an inception report with an activity plan to be submitted by May 26, 2023. - First draft of the final report in Albanian and English to be submitted by June 19, 2023. - Presentation of preliminary results to SOS Fshatrat e Fëmijëve Kosovë (face-to-face) to be completed by June 21, 2023. - Final report in Albanian and English to be submitted by June 30, 2023.
+- Refinement of evaluation study design and methodology in an inception report - First draft of the final report in Albanian or English. - Presentation of preliminary results to SOS Fshatrat e Fëmijëve Kosovë (face-to-face) - Final report

-2.3 Report criteria
+2.6 Report criteria

-The evaluation will result in the concise The Support Center for children and families evaluation report, in Albanian and English with a maximum length of 50 pages including an Executive Summary.
+The evaluation will result in the concise Family Strengthening Program evaluation report, with a maximum length of 50 pages including an Executive Summary.
 All confidential information should be kept in a separate annex to protect participants.
 The final report should be provided electronically and in hard copy.